The Bionic guide to VAT on business energy

 - your ‘effective date of registration’ (the date you went over the threshold, or the date you asked to register)

-If your business isn't legally required to be VAT registered, it's still worth considering as you can add VAT to your invoices and can claim back the VAT on certain items and services, including business gas and business electricity.
+If your business isn't legally required to be VAT registered, it's still worth considering.
+VAT-registered businesses can add VAT to invoices and claim back the VAT on certain items and services, including business gas and business electricity.

 As with all things in business, it's about weighing up the pros and cons and doing what's best for your business.